-The MVL process allows for all creditors to be paid in full, together with statutory interest, within a 12-month period.
-The liquidator is appointed by the shareholders to finalise the company’s liabilities to creditors, realise any remaining assets and distribute funds to the shareholders.
+The MVL process will allow for the company to pay all creditors in full, together with statutory interest, within a 12-month period.
+The shareholders appoint the Liquidator to finalise the company’s liabilities to creditors, realise any remaining assets and distribute funds to the shareholders.

-The MVL process is started by the company’s directors, who must swear a Statutory Declaration of Solvency.
-This is done in front of a local solicitor.
-This is a basic balance sheet stating that the company is solvent and can pay its creditors in full (plus Statutory Interest where applicable) within a period of 12 months.
+The company directors start the MVL process and must swear a Statutory Declaration of Solvency.
+They do this in front of a local solicitor.
+This is a basic Balance Sheet which states that the company is solvent and can pay its creditors in full (plus Statutory Interest where applicable) within a period of 12 months.
 The Declaration must be made by the majority of directors (or both if there are 2).
 The directors are further expected to convene a shareholders’ meeting to consider the resolutions to wind-up the company and appoint a Liquidator.

 The swearing of the Declaration begins a 5-week window in which the shareholders must pass the appropriate resolutions.
 Failure to pass the resolution within these 5 weeks will render the Declaration obsolete, and a new Declaration must be sworn.

 Upon passing the resolution to wind-up, the company formally enters Liquidation.
-The appointed Liquidator will then begin to wind down the company’s affairs.
+With the Liquidator now in office, they begin to wind down the company’s affairs.

 Notice of the Liquidation and the appointment of the Liquidator will be sent to all shareholders and Companies House.
-An advert will also be placed in the London Gazette requesting that any creditors of the company inform the appointed Liquidator of their potential claim.
+The Liquidator will also place an advert in the London Gazette which requests that any creditors of the company inform the Liquidator of their potential claim.
 This must be done within 30 days of the Notice.
-Any creditor failing to notify the Liquidator within this 30-day period will be expunged from any distribution.
+Any creditor who fails to notify the Liquidator within this 30-day period will be expunged from any distribution.

-Should a creditor claim be received and it transpires that the company cannot discharge its obligations in full, then the liquidation will convert to a CVL.
+Should the company receive a creditor claim and it transpires that it cannot discharge its obligations in full, then the liquidation will convert to a CVL.
 This conversion may have possible consequences for the company’s directors.

 Distributions to Shareholders